 - Holding one dumbbell in each hand, sit on the edge of a flat bench.

-- Place the toes of your feet on the stepper platform.
+- Bend your knees 90 degrees and place the balls of your feet on the stepper with your heels hanging off.

-- Keep the dumbbells on your knees in the standing position.
+- Keep the dumbbells on your knees and keep your torso upright.

-- Raise your heels as high as possible, squeeze your calves at the top, and then lower them down.
+- Lift your heels as high as possible, squeeze your calves at the top, and then lower them down.

 - Holding a pair of dumbbells, stand in the sumo squat position, feet two times wider than your hip-width and toes pointing slightly out.